WasatchPhotonics/ENLIGHTEN/README_CHANGELOG.md

     - better widget scaling at lower resolutions
     - refactored Techniques, Modes and Views
     - refactored GridFeature and VignetteROIFeature
+    - fixed bug when multiple thumbnails have same label

 # 3.2 Open-Source